San Marcos Growers LogoSan Marcos Growers

 Globularia x indubia (Globe Daisy) - This is an unusual and beautiful small, dense shrub that grows to 2 to 3 feet tall and 5 feet wide with dark olive-green 2 inch long lance-shaped leaves.
 The dark lavender-blue flower buds open to reveal 1 inch globular flower heads with white petals with lavender blue margins.
 Flowering commences in early spring and continues through summer.
 Plant in full sun with a well-drained soil.
 Globe daisy is drought tolerant but looks better with an occasional watering.
 Plants in our demonstration garden were tip damaged at 25 degrees F and resprouted after being frozen to the ground at 18 degrees F. This plant is the naturally occurring hybrid between two species (G. sarcophylla and G. salicina) whose ranges overlap in the Tirajana region of Gran Canaria Island.
 The Globe Daisies are so named because they appear to be small round daisies but were long considered to be in there own own family, the Globulariaceae, which has been more recently merged into the huge and evergrowing family, the Plantaginaceae.
 The name for the genus comes from the Latin 'globulus' which in the diminutive form of 'globus' meaning "round head" or "sphere" in reference to the rounded shape of the flower heads.
 We have sold this plant since 1991 from plants that were first grown from seed received from the Huntington Botanic Garden.

-This information about Globularia x indubia displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Globularia x indubia displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.